 Pursuant to the terms of the TRC LLC Agreement, Innoviva is required to deliver to the Company a draft quarterly financial plan 30 days prior to the end of each fiscal quarter covering the next fiscal quarter.
-As previously disclosed, on June 2, 2021, the Company received from Innoviva the draft TRC quarterly financial plan for the quarter ending September 30, 2021.
-The draft financial plan noted that Innoviva intends to invest TRC funds into two private companies and incur significant fees and costs associated with these possible investments.
-The Company provided comments to TRC regarding these proposed actions by TRC with Innoviva, and objected to the withholding of funds by TRC for these and similar investments.
-While the LLC Agreement provides that Innoviva must consider in good faith any comments the Company provides, the financial plan became effective 30 days after the draft plan was provided to the Company.
-If, as reflected in the draft plan, TRC makes these contemplated investments and incurs the associated fees and costs as well as the other costs identified in the plan, distributions by TRC to its members in the third quarter of 2021 will be reduced substantially.
+While the LLC Agreement provides that Innoviva must consider in good faith any comments the Company provides, an applicable financial plan becomes effective 30 days after the draft plan is provided to the Company.
+If TRC identifies and consummates investments and incurs associated fees identified in a TRC quarterly plan, even over the Company's objections, distributions by TRC to its members in subsequent quarters will be reduced.

-The Company's objections with regard to the TRC quarterly plan or other actions by TRC could result in additional legal proceedings between the Company, TRC and Innoviva, as was the case when the Company initiated arbitration proceedings against Innoviva and TRC in May 2019 and again in October 2020.
+The Company's objections with regard to a TRC quarterly plan or other actions by TRC could result in additional legal proceedings between the Company, TRC and Innoviva, as was the case when the Company initiated arbitration proceedings against Innoviva and TRC in May 2019 and again in October 2020.
 Any such legal proceedings could divert the attention of management and cause the Company to incur significant costs, regardless of the outcome, which the Company cannot predict.
 If such proceedings were pursued, there can be no assurance that they would result in the Company receiving additional distributions from TRC.
 An adverse result could materially and adversely affect the funds that the Company would otherwise expect to receive from TRC in the future.
+See "Risk Factors-We do not control the commercialization of TRELEGY and we do not control TRC; accordingly the amount of royalties we receive will depend on, among other factors, GSK's ability to further commercialize TRELEGY and TRC's decisions concerning use of cash in accordance with the TRC LLC Agreement" for additional information regarding our economic interest in TRC, LLC.

-8. Share-Based Compensation
+9. Share-Based Compensation

 The Company periodically grants performance-contingent share-based awards to employees.
-For the three and six months ended June 30, 2021, the Company recognized \$0.1 million and \$0.6 million, respectively, of share-based compensation expense related to these types of awards.
-As of June 30, 2021, the maximum remaining share-based compensation expense related to outstanding performance-contingent awards was \$0.6 million which had performance expiration dates through June 2022.
-For the three and six months ended June 30, 2020, the Company recognized \$1.1 million and \$2.4 million, respectively, of share-based compensation expense related to performance-contingent share-based awards.
+For the three and nine months ended September 30, 2021, the Company recognized \$0.1 million and \$0.7 million, respectively, of share-based compensation expense related to these types of awards.
+As of September 30, 2021, the maximum remaining share-based compensation expense related to outstanding performance-contingent awards was \$0.5 million which had performance expiration dates through June 2022.
+For the three and nine months ended September 30, 2020, the Company recognized \$0.7 million and \$3.1 million, respectively, of share-based compensation expense related to performance-contingent share-based awards.

-9. Income Taxes
+10. Income Taxes

-For the three months ended June 30, 2021, the Company recognized an income tax benefit of \$0.2 million, and for the six months ended June 30, 2021, the Company recognized an income tax expense of \$7,000.
-The income tax provisions for the three and six months ended June 20, 2021 were primarily attributed to recording contingent liabilities for uncertain tax positions taken with respect to transfer pricing and tax credits.
+For the three months ended September 30, 2021, the Company recognized an income tax benefit of \$7,000, and for the nine months ended September 30, 2021, the Company had no income tax expense.
+The income tax provisions for the three and nine months ended September 30, 2021 were primarily attributed the Company's estimate of contingent liabilities for uncertain tax positions taken with respect to transfer pricing and tax credits for the reporting periods.
 No provision for income taxes has been recognized on undistributed earnings of the Company's foreign subsidiaries because it considers such earnings to be indefinitely reinvested.

 The Company follows the accounting guidance related to accounting for income taxes which requires that a company reduce its deferred tax assets by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of its deferred tax assets will not be realized.
-As of June 30, 2021, the Company's deferred tax assets were offset in full by a valuation allowance.
+As of September 30, 2021, the Company's deferred tax assets were offset in full by a valuation allowance.